AOrobator/HelloAndroid/lesson4/Lesson4_Architecture.md

 two-way data binding between the View and ViewModel and there is a many-to-one relationship between View and ViewModel.
 View has a reference to ViewModel but ViewModel has no information about the View.
 The consumer of the data should know about the producer, but the producer - the ViewModel - doesn’t know, and doesn’t care, who consumes the data.

+See [MvvmTipCalcActivity] for an example.

 [model-view-controller]: mvc.png "model-view-controller"
 [MvcTipCalcActivity]: src/main/java/com/orobator/helloandroid/lesson4/mvc/controller/MvcTipCalcActivity.java

 [model-view-presenter]: mvp.png "model-view-presenter"
-[MvpTipCalcActivity]: src/main/java/com/orobator/helloandroid/lesson4/mvp/MvpTipCalcActivity.java
+[MvpTipCalcActivity]: src/main/java/com/orobator/helloandroid/lesson4/mvp/view/MvpTipCalcActivity.java

 [model-view-viewmodel]: mvvm.png "model-view-viewmodel"
+[MvvmTipCalcActivity]: src/main/java/com/orobator/helloandroid/lesson4/mvvm/view/MvvmTipCalcActivity.java